Best new Netflix series 2023: Here are the 10 best new TV shows to stream on Netflix UK in January

-New series on Netflix 2023: Here are 13 of the best TV series new to Netflix in January
+Best new series Netflix 2023: Here are 13 of the best TV series coming in January

 After a rocky start to last January, Netflix will almost certainly enter 2023 as see the streaming world’s leading service.